weiyuet/hdb-resale-flat-prices/README.md

 - [Geo-spatial Heatmap of Resale Flat Prices](#geo-spatial-heatmap-of-per-square-meter-prices)

 ## Background & Project Motivation
-The HDB resale flat market has been running hot with ever increasing numbers of resale flats changing hands at a cost of over SGD1 Million.
+The HDB resale flat market has been running hot with increasing numbers of resale flats changing hands at a cost of over SGD$1M.
+Beyond the headlines, I think there are increasing concerns about housing affordability and the rising cost of living.

 I started this project to answer some questions I had about the HDB Resale Flat market.
+  - When did the trend of SGD$1M flats begin, and how fast is the trend accelerating?
   - Are prices of resale flats skyrocketing everywhere?
 Or just in the highly sought after locations?
   - How much is the town premium between a Mature Estate compared to a Non-mature estate?
   - How much more are buyers willing to pay for a flat on a higher floor?